akaboyo/railway-travel-project/README.md

 - [SKILLS DEMONSTRATED](#skills-demonstrated)
 - [TOOLS](#tools)

-## Executive Summary

-This project demonstrates how data can be translated into clear business recommendations to support market entry decisions for a railway travel startup.
-Using global development and transport indicators, the analysis evaluates rail passenger demand, infrastructure maturity, economic strength, and ease of doing business to identify countries with the strongest commercial potential.

-The work prioritises practical business questions over technical complexity, combining multiple indicators into a coherent decision framework.
-Visual dashboards and comparative charts are used to highlight trade-offs between demand, economic viability, and operational feasibility.
-The outcome is a structured, evidence-based recommendation that mirrors how business analysts support strategic planning, investment decisions, and executive discussions.

-This project showcases core business analyst capabilities: problem framing, metric selection, insight generation, and stakeholder-ready communication.
-## PROJECT OVERVIEW
-This is a **data analytics project** that helps determine the best country to launch a new railway travel company based on global economic and rail usage metrics.
-The analysis combines infrastructure, travel demand, economic performance, and business environment factors to support strategic decision-making.

-## BUSINESS PROBLEM
+## Business Problem

-As a newly hired data analyst for a startup railway travel company, the goal was to identify markets with the **strongest potential for success**.
+As the newly hired data analyst for a startup railway travel company, my task was to identify the market with the **strongest potential for success**.
+Three questions drove the analysis:
-The key questions addressed are:

-- Which countries have the greatest existing rail usage?
+1. Which countries have the greatest existing rail usage?
-- How does rail usage align with economic strength and ease of doing business?
+2. How does that usage align with economic strength and ease of doing business?
-- Which markets offer a balance of infrastructure, demand, and growth potential?
+3. Which markets offer the best balance of infrastructure, demand, and growth potential?

-## DATA SOURCE
+## Data Source

 The analysis uses the **World Development Indicators dataset**, which contains country-level metrics including: